 Beauregard Elementary School

-- The teacher population of 40 teachers has declined by 21% over five school years.
+The teacher population of 43 teachers has grown by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-4|

 Beauregard Elementary School is ranked within the top 30% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2018-19 school year.